FbFDestro/FirstPlei/README.md

-# firstPlei
+# FirstPlei

+Second project made in my technical course.
-Sudoku, Memory Game and Tic Tac Toe project
+It's basically an 3 games compilation, a Sudoku with 3 different difficulty levels, a Memory Game with hardware thematics and also Tic Tac Toe.